 If the Parties later determine that Seller did not breach this warranty, the Parties will make an equitable adjustment.

-This warranty will be for the benefit of Boeing Entities, Customers, and Boeing subcontractors and suppliers and their respective successors and assignees.
+This warranty will be for the benefit of Boeing Entities, Training Device Customers, and Boeing subcontractors and suppliers and their respective successors and assignees.
 Seller will support the Product as long as any Aircraft using or supported by the Product remains in service.

 Seller warrants that (a) any software specially created, modified, or adapted for Training Devices will conform to the applicable portions of the Simulator Data, as long as the licensed software is installed, implemented, and operated in accordance with the Simulator Data, and (b) at the time such software is delivered to Boeing there will be no inconsistency in how the software and Simulator Data perform in the Aircraft and the Training Device.
 Seller will provide reasonable services to resolve any breach of the warranty set forth in this Section 28.13.5.ii.
-This limited warranty is valid until 90 calendar days after FAA Level D regulatory qualification of the Training Device.
+This limited software warranty is valid until 90 calendar days after FAA Level D regulatory qualification of the Training Device.

 Any item corrected under warranty will continue to be warranted for the unexpired portion of the original warranty period.
 Any claim made within the warranty period will be addressed by Seller as required by this Section 28.13.5.